code-not-found/code-not-found.github.io/_posts/sping-ws/2017-02-28-spring-ws-unit-test-mocking-client-web-service.md

 * Spring Boot 1.5
 * Maven 3

-The following step by step tutorial illustrates a basic example in which we will configure, build and run a Hello World contract first client and endpoint using a WSDL, Spring-WS, Spring Boot and Maven.

-Tools used:
-* Spring-WS 2.4
-* Spring Boot 1.5
-* Maven 3

 # General Project Setup

-The below example is based on a previous [step by step tutorial in which we built a Spring Web Services client and server starting from a Hello World WSDL file]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html).
-Instead of reusing <var>helloworld.wsdl</var> we will use an <var>order.wsdl</var> which mimics a more  real life example WSDL.
+The below example is based on a previous [tutorial in which we built a Spring Web Services client and server starting from a Hello World WSDL file]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html).
+Instead of reusing the <var>helloworld.wsdl</var> we will use below <var>order.wsdl</var> which mimics a more real life example.

-As input we pass an order that consists out of customer information in addition to a list of order line items.
-The output is a order confirmation identifier that allows tracking the order or an order error in case something went wrong.
+As input we pass an order that consists out of customer information and a list of order line items.
+The output is either an order confirmation identifier that allows tracking the order or an order error in case something went wrong.

 ``` xml
 <?xml version="1.0"?>